xhamera1/Track-And-Trace-App/README.md

 * **Full Access to User and Courier Functionalities.**
 * **User Management:** Ability to create, view, edit, and delete user accounts within the system.
 * **Status Definition Management:** Ability to add, edit, and delete package status definitions.
+* **API Access:** Administrators have privileged access to API endpoints for system management and data retrieval.

 ### General and Technical Features
 * **REST API:** Core data operations (packages, users, statuses) exposed via a REST API secured with API keys.